 Make Your Own Paper Bag Lungs Activity

 Have your kids ever asked you why they need to breathe?
 Or why do they get tired from running?
 Well, that’s the work of our lungs so that they can get oxygen to our body.
+This make your own paper bag lungs activity gives kids a really great idea of how our respiratory system works.

-This paper bag lungs activity is fun and gives kids a really great idea of how our respiratory system works.
-They are the perfect addition to a homeschool human body unit and I love that they are usable from preschool up to older children to demonstrate how our bodies work.
+They are the perfect addition to a homeschool human body unit.
+I love that they are usable from preschool up to older children to demonstrate how our bodies work.

-Simple hands on science ideas are often the best and most memorable science projects that you can do with your child.
+Simple hands-on science ideas are often the best and most memorable science projects that you can do with your child.
 Including them on the project from start to finish helps it really sink in and stick the way a worksheet might not be able to.

 This activity is such a great learning resource for kids of all ages!
 I’ve started this when the kids were young and as they got older, we morphed it into learning more deeper resources about the ocean.